david-zip/optimization/practice/notes.md

   - Somehow fixed the algorithm by writing it in OOP format???
 - How can I graphically show the data?
   - Is there another way that may be better to do this?
+- What should the magnitude of the hyoer-parameters be?
+  - One paper said to use 2
+  - Another paper said to use 0.2
+- Weight decay?

 ## Artificial Bee Colony (ABC)